The Changeling (play): Act IV, scene i

-Various gentlemen enter, Vermandero meeting them, wondering over the flight of Alonzo.
+Various gentlemen enter, Vermandero meeting them, wondering over the plight of Alonzo.
 Alsemero, Jasperino and the Gallants enter.
 Vermandero points to the Gallants, the gentlemen seeming to applaud the choice.
 Beatrice, in her wedding dress, enters.
 She is accompanied with Diaphanta, Isabella, and other women.

 De Flores enters last, smiling at the "accident"; Alonzo's ghost appears to De Flores in the midst of his smile, startling him, and shows him the hand whose finger he had cut off.

 Beatrice has yielded to De Flores's sexual demands, and has also married Alsemero.
 Alone in the afternoon in Alsemero's room, she feels too ashamed to have sex with her new husband on their wedding night.
 In Alsemero's closet, she finds many medicines.
 One is a pregnancy test kit and another a virginity test kit.
 Diaphanta enters, looking for Alsemero.
 Beatrice tells Diaphanta that she will offer 1000 ducats to any virgin if she secretly has sex with her husband Alsemero, instead of her, on their wedding night.
 But to test whether Diaphanta is a virgin or not, both of them take the virginity test.
 The virginity test shows that Beatrice is not a virgin whereas Diaphanta is, as she has exhibited the usual symptoms of first yawning, then sneezing, and finally laughing.
 They arrange for Diaphanta to go to Alsemero's bed that night, in the pitch darkness, and pretend to be Beatrice.